| This

 on the ground and roof

-• To place sufficient mass between your family and the fallout to
+• To place sufficient mass between your family and the fallout

-absorb the deadly radiation
+to absorb the deadly radiation

-• To make the shelter tolerable to stay in while the radiation subsides
+• To make the shelter tolerable to stay in while the radiation

-with every passing hour
+subsides with every passing hour

 While a fallout shelter can be built anywhere, you should see what your

 best options are at home or nearby.
-Some structures already provide significant
+Some structures already provide

-If you do not have a basement available, you can still use the techniques
+adequate protection.
+If you do not have a basement available, you can

-shown below in any above ground structure, but you'll need to use more
+still use the techniques shown below in any above ground structure,

-mass to achieve the same level of shielding.
-You may consider using other
+but you'll need to use more mass to achieve the same level of shielding.

-solid structures nearby, especially those with below ground spaces, such
+You may consider using other solid structures nearby, especially those

-as commercial buildings, schools, churches, below ground parking garages,
+with below ground spaces, such as commercial buildings, schools, churches,

-large and long culverts, tunnels, etc..
-Some of these may require permissions
+below ground parking garages, large and long culverts, tunnels, etc..

-and/or the acquiring of additional materials to minimize any fallout drifting
+materials to minimize any fallout drifting or blowing into them, if

-or blowing into them, if open ended.
-Buildings with a half-dozen or more
+open ended.
+Buildings with a half-dozen or more floors, where there

-radiation protection in the center of the middle floors.
-This is because
+in the center of the middle floors.
+This is because of both the distance

-of both the distance and the shielding the multiple floors provide from
+and the shielding the multiple floors provide from the fallout on the

-the fallout on the ground and roof.
+ground and roof.

 Bottom Line: choose a structure nearby with both the greatest mass and